daviddalpiaz/appliedstats/mlr.md

 ## [1] 0.8082355
 ```

 The interpretation changes slightly as compared to SLR.
-In this MLR case, we say that $80.82\%$ for the observed variation in miles per gallon is explained by the linear relationship with the two predictor variables, weight and year.
+In this MLR case, we say that $80.82\%$ of the observed variation in miles per gallon is explained by the linear relationship with the two predictor variables, weight and year.

 In multiple regression, the significance of regression test is